 The research concluded that the higher scores of positive thoughts from the longest living survivors were due to the perceptions they had about their lives, regardless of the circumstances.
 So, in this case, perceptions can be a reality.

 There is further evidence to suggest that, actually, short-term stress strengthens the immune system.
 These happiness-based perceptions have opposite views, and these views make us healthier.

 There’s a couple of studies to support this.
 The Penn Resilience Program is based on decades of research and has successfully helped a number of people become more resilient to stress and anxiety by increasing their mental fitness.

 The idea behind the studies is to learn coping mechanisms and increase levels of positivity.
 It meant they were better equipped to better cope with stress or trauma or issues which may occur as part of daily life.

-A similar study to support the theory of how stress levels can overall improve well-being was carried out by researchers, led by Dr. Segerstrom at the University of Kentucky.
-They analysed over 300 separate studies done in the previous 30 years within the psychological community of the effects of stress on humans.
+Researchers conducting a similar study report similar findings.
+A person’s overall health can be affected by stress levels.
+These researchers were led by Dr. Segerstrom at the University of Kentucky.
+They analyzed over 300 separate studies done in the previous 30 years within the psychological community of the effects of stress on humans.

 They concluded that when people face a stressful situation, they get a burst of adrenaline that boosts their immune system and helps them to better deal with the immediate situation.
-But, over time, if they continue to stress about an event, their immune systems break down, causing illness, depression and anxiety disorder.
+Anxiety and depression can set it if, over time, people keep worrying about certain situations.

 Copyright © 2012-2019 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.